DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownList/1 Configuration/searchExpr.md

 Specifies the name of a data source item field or an expression whose value is compared to the search criterion.

 ---
 In most cases, you should pass the name of a field by whose value data items are searched.
-If you need to search elements by several field values, assign an array of field names to this option.
+If you need to search elements by several field values, assign an array of field names to this property.

     <!--JavaScript-->
     searchExpr: ["firstName", "lastName"]